serokell/blog-posts/whats-that-typeclass-alternative/article.md

             in (fmap f aM, rest)  -- reuse the functor instance on the 'Maybe a`
 ```

-Note: Above I've explicitly written the `fmap` function signature in the instance
+**Note:** Above, I've explicitly written the `fmap` function signature in the instance
-deceleration.
-It isn't required but makes it more easy to understand what
+declaration.
+It isn't required but it makes it easier to understand what
 is going on.
-To be able to do that, you need to enable the `InstanceSigs` language extension.
+To do that, you need to enable the [`InstanceSigs`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/instances.html#instance-signatures-type-signatures-in-instance-declarations)
+language extension.

 Before we can implement `Alternative`, we also need to implement
 `Applicative`: